joanvila/joanvila.github.io/_posts/2017-01-05-free-software-and-education.md

 Changing from free software to privative software is easy.
 However, changing from privative software to free software is difficult because the owners of the privative one don't want and will coerce the users to stay with them.

-To finish the post, I would like to remark that privative software is NOT always evil.
+To finish the post, I would like to remark that **privative software is NOT always evil**.
 In many areas, this kind of software is useful and necessary.
 However, not in school.